Warrior Care Network FAQs

 If treatment is received through the IOP, a post-IOP care plan will be developed and discussed with the veteran and an applicable community provider will be identified to support with the execution of that care plan.
 Additionally, a follow-up care survey and assessments will be requested from participants three, six, and 12 months after care to monitor treatment progress and satisfaction in the program.
 The academic medical centers (AMCs) will also work with the Department of Veteran’s Affairs (VA) to coordinate follow-up care for the veteran in his or her hometown as needed.

-Family participation opportunities vary based on location and program.
+Family participation is available at all sites.
 We understand that family members, caregivers, and companions are a big part of the healing process.

 There is no cost to patients associated with participation in the program.
 However, if a participant has insurance, his or her health plan may be billed for clinical services to allow Warrior Care Network funds to be used in treating as many wounded veterans as possible.